The Town and Country Planning (Fees for Applications and Deemed Applications)

 There is no fee for third parties (ie Solicitors or prospective purchasers) wishing to confirm whether or not conditions have been discharged.

 Wychavon Planning Services now operate a risk based proactive approach to ensure compliance with planning permissions and other consents.
-Please see more information by following the link to our Enforcement Plan. http://www.malvernhills.gov.uk/planning-enforcement
+For more information please read our pdf Local Enforcement Plan (6.98 MB) .

 For more information, contact: